AC Filters for People with Allergies

-Many people are afflicted by allergies, and indoor air quality (IAQ) either makes it easier or harder to deal with the unpleasant symptoms.
-If your goal is to improve IAQ and limit the presence of allergens in your home, selecting the right AC filter is vital.
-Learn which air filter ratings are best for people coping with allergies and tips for finding11 the right AC filter.
+Many people experience allergies, and indoor air quality (IAQ) either makes it easier or harder to manage symptoms.
+If your goal is to improve IAQ and limit the amount of allergens in your home, choosing the correct AC filter is imperative.
+Learn which air filter ratings are preferred for people living with allergies and recommendations for finding the right air conditioner filter.

 Allergens and Indoor Air Quality

-Allergens are materials that trigger allergic reactions in sensitive individuals.
+Allergens are substances that generate allergic reactions in affected individuals.
 Prevalent indoor allergens include:

 - Dust mites